Corrupteddisk/FurryFriend/README.md

 ## Contributing

-Provide guidelines for others who might want to contribute to your project.
+Provide guidelines for others who might want to contribute to project.

 ## Acknowledgments

-If there are any people or resources you want to acknowledge, include them here.
+If there are any people or resources want to acknowledge, include them here.

 ## Contact